bri3d/VW_Flash/patch.md

 * By patching in RAM, the patch becomes idempotent.
 We don't need to check whether or not the patch has been applied already, we don't risk the ECU bricking if the end-user reboots the ECU willy-nilly, and we have a lot of opportunity to develop and debug the patch.
 * The size of the patch can be made very small, saving painstaking time transferring block data.

+For the rest of this exercise, we will use the CBOOT from 8V0906259H__0001.frf .
+This CBOOT has header information `SC841-111SC8E0` and responds to the CBOOT Version PID with `SC8.1 C0 02 SC8.` We will also use the corresponding ASW, which has software structure/revision `O20`.
+My recommended approach is to flash 8V0906259H__0001 onto your ECU, patch it, and then flash whatever altered software you would like.
+To apply this information to another CBOOT and ASW combination, we will need to locate the engineering mode / verification disable functions, which can be located by searching for XREFs to B000218C, we will need to re-locate a suitable nop area to inject our patch, and we will need to adjust the location of the function calls in the patch (to enable supervisor mode, alter the vector table, and so on).
+To do this, I recommend starting with a disassembly of 8V0906259H__0001 and re-applying the patches accordingly using a disassembly of the other software.
+Some more automated "needle" based patching is coming as most procedures are quite recognizable, but of course is always fraught with peril.

-We need to learn to load CBOOT into RAM, but this is easy as well as CBOOT does it on its own.
-If we take a look at 8001dd26 in the listed 8E0 CBOOT, we see the procedure for loading CBOOT into RAM.
+Back to patching: we need to learn to load CBOOT into RAM, but this is easy as CBOOT does it on its own.
+If we take a look at 8001dd26 in the 8V0906259H__0001 CBOOT, we see a procedure for loading CBOOT into RAM.
 The mechanics are documented line-by-line below, but are really quite simple and consist of resetting the peripheral controllers, resetting the task context base, moving the trap vector, and finally copying the new CBOOT and jumping into it.
 Because we essentially "stop" the rest of ASW execution, we don't have to be overly careful about where we jump into the patch from, and because most of the code is available to us in CBOOT, we don't have to do a whole lot.

 Next, we need to figure out how to disable RSA validation.
 Once we load CBOOT into RAM in our disassembly tool of choice, it becomes easier to follow and we can start to locate the validity checking mechanisms.
 We know the ECU performs the validation when the Checksum Remote Routine is invoked, so we can follow the Checksum Remote Routine handler at 8002e9d2 deep into the abyss.
 Eventually, we land on a remarkably simple function at 80024cf6, which quite literally sets a flag to `0` or `1`.
 If this flag is set to "1," most validation is simply bypassed, in several locations.
 How convenient!